 What many doctors fail to tell you is that there are natural ways to help re-balance your hormones.
-Each symptom points to different root causes of the imbalance and are able to be corrected without the harmful side effects of conventional treatment methods.
-There are certain cases where synthetic hormonal treatment is necessary, however the majority can heal themselves by following the 5 steps below:
+Each symptom points to different root causes of the imbalance and is able to be corrected without the harmful side effects of conventional treatment methods.
+There are certain cases where synthetic hormonal treatment is necessary, however, the majority can heal themselves by following the 5 steps below:

 - Prioritize High-Quality Sleep

-A lack of sleep, or non-restful sleep is one of the worst habits that contributes to hormonal imbalance.
-During sleep, your body produces hormones , such as cortisol, the main “stress hormone.”
+A lack of sleep or non-restful sleep is one of the worst habits that contribute to hormonal imbalance.
+During sleep, your body produces hormones, such as cortisol, the main “stress hormone.”
 Stress is another factor that fuels hormone imbalance, and by getting adequate amounts of sleep, the stress hormones naturally balance out and allow the body to recover and build energy.
 It is important to stick to a sleep schedule and make sure you’re getting high-quality, restful sleep.

 Follow these tips to get more restful sleep:

 - Put down your phone and all other electronic handhelds.
 The bright light mimics sunlight which convinces our brain that it is still daytime.